X

 Tennessee applicants must file bar applications with the Tennessee Bar.
 The Board of Law Examiners uses an electronic application, and application instructions are available here.

 Your bar application will require a notary.
-The Law Registrar, Cheryl Edwards or Clinic Administrator, Sandy Love are notaries at the law school.
+The Law Registrar, Cheryl Edwards and Clinic Administrator, Sandy Love are notaries at the law school.
 They are available to notarize applications for University of Memphis law students at no cost.
 Please schedule an appointment to meet with a notary and make sure to bring your student ID card for identification purposes.

 Make sure that you complete and have notarized the Authorization and Release of Applicant page of the Law Degree Verification form.
 Then turn all pages into Cheryl Edwards, the Law School Registrar in Room 264 as soon as possible.